 check if all the conditions for the route are met,

-check all restrictions and / or instructions that are necessary and include them in ETCS Written Order 07,
+check all restrictions and / or instructions that are necessary and include them in European Instruction 7,

-check for temporary speed restrictions to be included in ETCS Written Order 07.
+check for temporary speed restrictions to be included in European Instruction 7.

 If the train is not located at an ETCS stop marker this authorisation is valid from the current location of the train to the next ETCS stop marker.

-If the train is located at an ETCS stop marker this authorisation is valid from this ETCS stop marker to the next one; the signaller shall authorise the driver to pass the EOA by means of ETCS Written Order 07.
+If the train is located at an ETCS stop marker this authorisation is valid from this ETCS stop marker to the next one; the signaller shall authorise the driver to pass the EOA by means of European Instruction 7.

 The driver shall:

-receive ETCS Written Order 07 from the signaller,
+receive European Instruction 7 from the signaller,

 check the applicable speed limit,

-use the override function if requested,

-and when the following symbol is displayed:
+use the override function if requested, and wait for the following symbol:

 start the train,